Identifying Aboriginal Sites

 Aboriginal Site Types

 The Sydney Basin is one of the richest provinces in Australia in terms of Aboriginal archaeological sites.
-There are thousands of Aboriginal sites, more than half of which contain rock art, and in Sydney’s sandstone belt at least 1500 rock shelters have been discovered to contain cultural deposit.
+There are thousands of Aboriginal sites, of which many contain rock art, and in Sydney’s sandstone belt at least 1500 rock shelters have been discovered to contain cultural deposit.

 A significant number of sites have been found in the northern Sydney area and there are likely to be many more that have yet to be identified.
-All Aboriginal sites have legal protection under both state and federal law and it is an offence to damage or destroy them without agreement from the Department of Environment and Conservation (DEC).
+All Aboriginal sites have legal protection under both state and federal law and it is an offence to damage or destroy them without agreement from the NSW State Government.